RachelKennedy09/Summit-Scene-Mobile-App/README.md

 1. Beggining of app h aving troubles with getting tabs on the app without errors.
-Tried to organize screens right off the bat and keep out of App.js but kept getting errors. so kept screens inside App.js until later in dev process.
+Tried to organize screens right off the bat and keep out of App.js but kept getting errors.
+I had Co -pilot navigate and do the files myself and some how fixed the errors after fighting with it for a long time.??